CARSON, DUNLOP & ASSOCIATES LTD.

 - Limiting Use, Disclosure and Retention

 Carson Dunlop will retain your personal information and that of your clients or affiliated groups, including real estate agents, only for as long as is necessary for the fulfillment of those purposes, subject to legal requirements.
-Currently, our policy is to maintain personal information for as long as the inspection company is a subscriber of a Carson Dunlop service and for a period of one year thereafter.
-For Carson Dunlop’s home inspection clients, we keep reports for seven years.
-After the relevant time period has expired, our records are amended so that names are removed and the information can no longer be identified with an individual.
+Currently, our policy is to maintain personal information for as long as the inspection company is a subscriber of a Carson Dunlop service and for a minimum period of one year thereafter.
+Personal information of a subscriber’s clients will be removed at the request of the subscriber.
+For Carson Dunlop’s home inspection clients, we keep reports for a minimum of seven years, unless clients request otherwise.
+Clients may request their personal information be removed at any time.

-Carson Dunlop retains the right to review the inspection reports created by Horizon, and or stored on the website, for the purpose of compiling information related to the maintenance or updating of the Software, and or for the purpose of accumulating information which, in the aggregate, may be used by Carson Dunlop from time to time for the purpose of identifying trends and or products or services which may be of interest to you or other customers of Carson Dunlop or others.
+Carson Dunlop retains the right to review the data and inspection reports created by Horizon, and or stored on the website, for the purpose of compiling information related to the maintenance or updating of the Software, and or for the purpose of accumulating information which may be used from time to time for the purpose of research, identifying trends and or products or services which may be of interest to you or other customers of Carson Dunlop or others.
 Carson Dunlop will not disclose any personal information about any identifiable individual which can be directly and specifically connected to any such identifiable individual.

 Carson Dunlop is committed to protecting the security of your personal information and we will protect your personal information and that of your clients or affiliated groups, including real estate agents, with safeguards appropriate to the sensitivity of the information.
 We employ appropriate safeguards to protect personal information against loss or theft, as well as unauthorized access, disclosure, copying, use or modification, regardless of the format in which the information is held.
 We use security technologies and procedures to help protect your personal information and that of your clients or affiliated groups, including real estate agents, from unauthorized access, use or disclosure.
 For example, we store personal information you provide on computer systems with limited access in controlled facilities.
 When confidential information (such as credit card numbers) is transmitted over the Internet, it is protected through the use of SSL Encryption.